jscinoz/optimus-vfio-docs/NOTES.md

 TODO:
+* Try with git kernel
+* Try with gvt bleeding edge kernel
 * Try using qxl + gvt (without nvidia) to debug qxl reverse prime
 * Experiment with qemu emulated intel_iommu to see if that resolves the swiotlb issue